1. Statement of Policy

 5.3.
 Review Process

 The Committee will normally begin by conducting a review of the paper records.
 Both the instructor and the student will forward all relevant documentation and evidence to be used in the review to the AIC Chair.
 The AIC Chair will distribute copies of all materials to the student, instructor, and the members of the AIC.
 All parties should receive documentation in advance of the hearing for review.
-The Great Valley Judicial Affairs Designee will determine if there were previous infractions by the student.
+The Great Valley Office of Student Conduct Designee will determine if there were previous infractions by the student.
 If there is a previous record, the case material will be forwarded to the Chair of the AIC.
 This referral must take place prior to the hearing.

 5.4.
 Hearing of Evidence by the AIC